ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #tmux change the format of the tmux clock from 24 to 12 hour
+- [ ] #arch #emote how to make the gui for my emoji picker larger 👩‍🦯
 - [ ] #nvim put `:yy` in system clipboard
 - [ ] #nvim plugin / #nvim-ufo can not fold html tags contained with a markdown document out of the box
 - [ ] #nvim figure out a way to prevent my <kbd>;</kbd> binding from omitting my `.wiki` dir in certain projects